I have not lost any friends here, sure there have been a few squabbles and pies thrown but I still love all of youse!

 From what I understand, there was some compliance with the law and folks turned them in, but I don't think the distribution was widespread - anyone who knows anything about firearms knows that a really high rate of fire takes a toll on barrels and other components, so I'm sure the popularity was limited.

-Eventually when they make an appearance, any remaining bump stocks in circulation will be confiscated."The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails."
+"The pessimist complains about the wind; the optimist expects it to change; the realist adjusts the sails."

--William A. WardComment
+-William A. Ward

 Re: Losing friends in divisive times.